zynomon/onu/README.md

 ```

 If you face any issues while compiling, feel free to open an issue.
-and also you may need to add some additions to make it compile for your distro if its obscure.
+and also you may need to add some additions to make it compile for your distro if its obscure. or Qt needs logic for it,
 </details>

 And as for forking check this [#Forking](#creating-a-fork-very-easily)